- This event has passed.

 Who wants to go to Arizona for some real (wet) canyoneering?!

-The only fee for this trip is a $30/person non-refundable cost-sharing fee which includes camping.
-Because canyoneering is inherently dangerous, this event is ONLY open to people with professional canyoneering training or significant canyoneering experience!
+The only fee for this trip is a $30/person non-refundable fee which includes camping.
+Because canyoneering is inherently dangerous, this event is ONLY open to people with professional canyoneering training by UBER Adventures, an approved alternate training, or significant canyoneering experience!
 Because this event is a social activity, we will need some people willing to lead rookies through some awesome, wet, yet friendly, canyons!

 If you want to go to this event … get the training and become a competent participant and valuable team member!

-Some of the logistics: I’ve reserved a large group campsite near Globe, AZ.
+Some of the logistics: We’ve reserved a large group campsite near Globe, AZ.
 It will hold 100 people (though fewer cars)!
 This campsite has water, fire rings, covered pavilion/picnic area, restrooms and showers!

 CARPOOL!
 DO IT!
-It’s 7 hours away from LA.
 Two people to a car would be reasonable when you consider camping gear, coolers, canyoneering gear and the fact that there will likely be car shuttles required for some of the canyons.

 P.S.
 I’m limiting the RSVP’s to +1 … if your +1 hasn’t taken a 3-day basic Technical Canyoneering Course or doesn’t have SIGNIFICANT CANYONEERING EXPERIENCE, they need my permission or should not be attending.